 Withdrawing your consent

-Where we rely on your consent as the legal basis for processing your personal information, you may withdraw your consent at any time by contacting us using the details at the end of this policy.
-If you would like to withdraw your consent to receiving any direct marketing to which you previously opted-in, you can do so using our unsubscribe tool.
+Wherever we rely on your consent as the legal basis for processing your personal information, you may withdraw your consent at any time by contacting us using the details at the end of this policy.
+Likewise, if you would like to withdraw your consent to receiving any direct marketing to which you previously opted-in, you can do so by contacting us via the same details.
 If you withdraw your consent, our use of your personal information before you withdraw is still lawful.

 Objecting to our use of your personal information and automated decisions made about you